 If the deceased person was not married, did not have a surviving spouse, and didn’t have any children, any surviving parents can file the claim.

 The wrongful death claim can also be filed by a designated representative of the deceased’s estate.
-Then, any damages won will go to the deceased’s estate and distributed to their surviving next-of-kin.
+Then, any damages won will go to the deceased’s estate and be distributed to their surviving next-of-kin.

 What Damages Can Be Claimed in a Georgia Wrongful Death Lawsuit?